Insights

 PMs are the ones who undertake the MRIs analysis as they best know the companies and industries.
 While we do use third-party ESG data for some of the inputs, this is a supplement to the analysis performed by the PMs.

-We believe our clients will benefit from this enhancement.
-The MRI is designed to improve our capture of risks and opportunities for the companies we invest in.
-This should further enhance our ability to manage downside risk as well as increase the potential for long-term compounding.
+The MRI is designed to better capture risks and opportunities for the companies we invest, which should further enhance our ability to manage downside risk as well as increase the potential for long-term compounding.

 How it works